-As an online ski and snowboard magazine we try out kit - both during the season and at the annual SIGB Ski Test held in Kuhtai, Austria, a successful ski trade initiative that has been created due to the demand from suppliers, retailers and specialist media in the UK for a single, well organised, effective and comprehensive opportunity to put next season’s skis through their paces.
+As an online ski and snowboard magazine we try out kit - both during the season and at the annual SIGB Ski Test held in the Alps, a successful ski trade initiative that has been created due to the demand from suppliers, retailers and specialist media in the UK for a single, well organised, effective and comprehensive opportunity to put next season’s skis through their paces.

 After all, the best tester Is you.

 We, also, publish the unbiased ski test of ProSkiLab who do not let brands influence their choices and their only 'sell' is their integrity.
 Check out their test results here.